Blog

 - Free course - basic awareness only, not nationally recognised, no Statement of Attainment, and does not meet the legal Food Safety Supervisor requirement.

-- Accredited course - delivered by an RTO, covers the nationally recognised units SITXFSA005 and SITXFSA006, issues a Statement of Attainment, and officially qualifies you as a Food Safety Supervisor across Australia.
+- Accredited course - delivered by an RTO, covers the nationally recognised units SITXFSA005 and SITXFSA006, issues a Statement of Attainment, and is accepted as Food Safety Supervisor training in every state and territory.

 Do you legally need an accredited course?